aclorta/QuickAppt/README.md

 ###### Description
 Adds a time slot block for a physician.
 This means that the specified time slot is not available for patients to choose from the physician's schedule.
 Internally, this function masks the time slot block by booking an appointment with the <i>null user</i> (patient ID = 0).
 If you want to find out if a time slot is blocked, check if an appointment is associated with patient ID = 0.
 (Refer to `getAllAppointmentsForPhysician(...) ` or `getUpcomingAppointmentsForPhysician(...)` for more info) If the time slots specified or the physician does not exist on the database, the time block is not added into the database.
 ###### Return value
-&emsp;Returns the row ID of the new appointment (time block) added in the table, -1 if an error occurred.
+&emsp;Returns the row ID of the new appointment (time block) added in the table, -1 if an error occurred (eg. time slot booked, ID does not exist).
 ###### Parameters
 - `long physicianID` - unique ID for a physician user
 - `Date startDateTime` - start date-time of time block (refer to the `getDate(...)` method for creating dates)